DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 public institutions (13%) and *Fortune* 500-enlisted companies (10%).
 The rest worked for listed companies (7%), state-owned enterprises (5.5%), and the government (2%).
 There were also a few running their own companies (5.5%) or unknown (8.5%).
-The subjects’ economic competence was also reflected by their car and property ownership and their professional distribution.
+The subjects' economic competence was also reflected by their car and property ownership and their professional distribution.
 Some 16.5 percent of the informants had a car and 15.5 percent had bought an apartment of their own.
 Those who have not bought a car accounted for 52.5 percent with the rest being unknown.
-As for housing, on a descending scale, these ladies chose “live with parents” (42.5 %), “have not purchased yet” (10.0 %), “rent on my own” (5.5 %), “will buy as needed” (3.5 %), “live in employer-offered housing” (2.5 %), “rent with others” (2 %) or “unknown” (17.5 %).
+As for housing, on a descending scale, these ladies chose 'live with parents' (42.5 %), 'have not purchased yet' (10.0 %), 'rent on my own' (5.5 %), 'will buy as needed' (3.5 %), 'live in employer-offered housing' (2.5 %), 'rent with others' (2 %) or 'unknown' (17.5 %).
 As professional women, 52 percent of the subjects worked in finance/security/insurance, accounting/auditing, IT/computer, human resources, education/training and academic/research.

-Table 1

-Educational Level

   Degrees           Frequency   Percent
   ----------------- ----------- ---------
-  Bachelor’s        129         64.5
+  Bachelor's        129         64.5
-  Master’s          58          29.0
+  Master's          58          29.0
   Ph.D.
 11          5.5
-  Dual Bachelor’s   2           1.0
+  Dual Bachelor's   2           1.0

+Table 1 Educational Level

-Since *shengnv* is a well-educated group, all subjects in this study showed good language competence as a result of Chinese university’s curriculum that prescribes a foreign language, usually English, as compulsory.
+Since *shengnv* is a well-educated group, all subjects in this study showed good language competence as a result of Chinese university's curriculum that prescribes a foreign language, usually English, as compulsory.
 About three fifths of the informants could speak English.
 Another 19 percent were good at English and another foreign language,